 Characters Per Line

-This field can be used to override the default separator between the top and bottom lines of the displayed sequence.
-Whatever string is entered will be repeated throughout the sequence.
+Creates a custom separator between the top and bottom lines of the displayed sequence.
+Whatever is entered will be repeated throughout the sequence.

 Sets the background color of the page.

 Sets the color used to display sites that appear only once in the sequence.
 Any red green blue hexadecimal code of the form #rrggbb, e.g. #9a80ff, can be entered (the hexadecimal digits are 0-9a-f).

 Sets the color of the amino acid links.
 Any red green blue hexadecimal code of the form #rrggbb, e.g. #9a80ff, can be entered (the hexadecimal digits are 0-9a-f).

 Sets the highlight color (background color) of any sequence variation sites listed in the sequence feature table if the Show Variations switch is set to Yes.

 Sets the color of the enzymes selected with the enzyme picker (or entered directly in the Enzyme Choices text box).

-This field sets the font color of the translated sequence names.
-It also sets the font color for the end fragments of linear sequences, which may not correspond to physical fragments.
+Sets the font color of the translated sequence names.
+Also sets the font color for the end fragments of linear sequences, which may not correspond to physical fragments.